Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

 Thus, in Eq. \eqref{eq:QUAD_simplest}, if we know the TPDF $p(t,x;T,y)$, we can readily calculate the price of the option, $V(0,S_{0})$.
 To this end, the integral in Eq. \eqref{eq:QUAD_simplest} can be approximated via quadrature after appropriate truncation of the integration range $[-\infty,+\infty]$.
-Details of QUAD implementation for a given density can be found in the earlier papers (\citealp{andricopoulos2003universal,andricopoulos2007extending}).
+Details of implementation for a given density can be found in the early papers in the QUAD series (\citealp{andricopoulos2003universal,andricopoulos2007extending}).